What is Fish Oil

 Inflammatory Skin Disorders

-The omega-3s of fish oil are also known for their anti-inflammatory effects and can improve itchiness and hair loss associated with skin allergies and other skin disorders.
+The omega-3s in fish oil reduce inflammation and can reduce itchiness and hair loss associated with skin allergies and other skin disorders.

 Omega-3s are an important factor in kidney health and function for both dogs and cats alike.

-An important study of omega-3s in cats showed that those who were given the fish oil supplement had improved joint function and were in much less associated pain than those who didn't receive the supplement.
+A noteworthy study of omega-3 supplementation in cats showed that those who received the fish oil supplement had greater improvements in joint function and less pain than those who didn't receive the supplement.

-Finally, research shows that omega-3s can slow the growth of yeast (thus preventing yeast infections), support the proper development of the retina and visual cortex, control and prevent blood clotting, and reduce the development of cancer.
+Finally, omega-3s can slow the growth of yeast (thus preventing yeast infections), support proper retina and visual cortex development, control and prevent blood clotting, and reduce cancer risk.

 Fish Oil Side Effects